akhilshettyym/Node-Express/Node.md

 - Information about the project's author, license, repository, and other metadata.
 - Useful for documentation and collaboration.
 - You can also use **npm init -y** to create package.json quickly.

+## ES Modules
+- ES Modules (ECMAScript Modules) allow to use import and export syntax.
+They have been available in Node.js since version 12.
+- To enable ES Modules, we can either :
+Name the file with the .mjs extension, or
+Set "type": "module" in the package.json.(Recommended).
+- Use import and export instead of require and module.exports.
+- After Node.js v14.8, we can use top-level await when ES Modules are a more modern approach.
+Even if a package uses C can import it into ES Modules.
+However, importing ES Modules CommonJS may cause issues, as some packages have switched to ES Modules.

+---
+## NPM
+- npm is a popular package manager which comes bundled with Node.js.
+- It is a CLI tool used to install, update, and remove external packages.
+- Do not confuse npm CLI with npmjs.com, as it's a registry where most of the packages of Node.js are saved.
+- There are alternative Node.js package managers registry like JSR.

+### npm commands
+#### npm install package-name [ Alternatively we can use npm i ]
+- After installation, we notice a node_modules folder and package-lock.json. node_modules is what stores all the installed packages.
+It's usually heavy, so make sure to include it in .gitignore so that it wont get pushed on version control and avoid it while sharing with others.
+- You will notice that there are some packages whick we don't install.
+It's because the package that is installed depend on those third-party packages.
+- Now, we can use the package by importing normally as we do with core modules.
+- While importing first Node.js checks for cure modules, then files or folders, and at last looks inside node_modules.